WA’s AFL streaker could face $50k fine

 No interaction with the general public has been allowed.

-Acting assistant police commissioner Brad Sorrell said fans had otherwise respected COVID-19 restrictions that were in place for the match.
+Acting Assistant Police Commissioner Brad Sorrell said fans had otherwise respected COVID-19 restrictions in place for the match.

 “Acts of this kind will not be tolerated and are totally unacceptable in our current state of emergency,” he said.